 - Addressed projects that do not consider everyone like, The Proctor Creek Project, Gulch Re-development, and other development projects across the city.

-- Advocate and support the residents at the Darlington Apartment complex who were facing forced evictions
+- Advocate and support the residents at the Darlington Apartment and Creekside Apartment complex who were facing forced evictions

 Prison Reform and Prisoner Strike Solidarity: